| 5

 gray, fitted concrete bomb protectors to all hatches and skylights,

-covered the upper deck with sand bags and fitted black out screens
+covered the upper deck with sandbags and fitted black out screens

-to all 130 windows.
+to all 130 ports.

 The 12 oared